 Jones, G. M., J. J. Keane, R. J. Gutiérrez, M. Z. Peery.
 In Review.
-Land use legacies create an extinction debt in degraded old-forest ecosystems.
+Declining old-forest species as a legacy of large trees lost.

 Tempel, D. J., J. J. Keane, R. J. Gutiérrez, J. D. Wolfe, G. M. Jones, A. Koltunov, C. M. Ramirez, W. J. Berigan, C. V. Gallagher, T. E. Munton, P. A. Shaklee, S. A. Whitmore, M. Z. Peery (2016) Meta-analysis of California spotted owl (Strix occidentalis occidentalis) territory occupancy in the Sierra Nevada: habitat associations and their implications for forest management.
 The Condor: Ornithological Applications 118: 747-765.

 Jones, G. M., R. J. Gutiérrez, D. J. Tempel, S. A. Whitmore, W. J. Berigan, M. Z. Peery (2016) Megafires: an emerging threat to old-forest species.
 Frontiers in Ecology and the Environment 14(6): 300-306.

 Jones, G. M., R. J. Gutiérrez, D. J. Tempel, B. Zuckerberg, M. Z. Peery (2016) Using dynamic occupancy models to inform climate change adaptation strategies for California spotted owls.
 Journal of Applied Ecology 53: 895-905.